elizabeth-breslin/Coded-Bias/README.md

 ### Using Code:
 ##### DataExplorationPlot.R:
-With the proper modules packages installed (ggplot2) this R file can be run all at once.
+With the proper packages installed (ggplot2) this R file can be run all at once.
 Run the script line by line or all at once.
 Running the script will produce a bar plot (see ImageCount.png in the FIGURES folder)

 ## Data Folder